fuxiao0719/DLDUNN/README.md

 * Initialization will affect the convergence of the model, try to re-initialize the model when the network suffers in the first few epochs (though the long-term training will get the network out of the local minimal region generally).

-* For generalization property, save the model parameters trained with a large user number (K) and directly load it for the small-scale scenario.
+* For generalization property, save the model parameters trained with a large user number (K) and directly apply it for the small-scale scenario.
 ```
 torch.save(DLDUNN.state_dict(),PATH)
 model_dict = DLDUNN.load_state_dict(torch.load(PATH))